ubs-platform/social-mona/README.md

+# Notice: Not ready for production.
+I will make documented well soon.

 # Ubs Sample Backend

 ## Synopsis

 The simple backend template for MONA platform applications.
 This project contains an endpoint that requires

 ## Requirements for begin